tilse/task-view-enhancer/readme.txt

-idk much about licensing but please ask me before you modify this code
+please ask me before you modify this code

 _________________________________________________________________________________
 0. FEATURES